Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/6-blacksmith.md

 Engrave names on armor - shield.

+New Equipment upgrades will be calculated as follows:

 The player pairs two Common weapon-armor into one Magic weapon-armor.

 The player pairs two Magic weapon-armor into one Rare weapon-armor.